Gurvanbar/Hackathon-ut-lads/README.md

 ![Voxmail AI Logo](https://github.com/user-attachments/assets/ea88e707-0099-4823-b05f-8b4ac75fe75a)

 > **Speak.
 Send.
 Done.**
-**Voxmail AI** is a privacy-first, voice-powered assistant that transforms spoken words into professional, personalized emails in seconds.
-Designed for professionals, it runs locally to ensure data security and compliance.
+**Voxmail AI** is a productivity-first, voice-powered assistant that transforms spoken words into professional or friendly, personalized emails in seconds.
+It runs locally to ensure data security and compliance.

 ---

 ## 🚀 Overview

 Voxmail AI streamlines email communication by allowing you to respond to emails effortlessly.
 Simply copy an email, trigger the app with a keyboard shortcut, speak your reply, and Voxmail AI generates a polished, ready-to-send email.
-Powered by on-device voice recognition and advanced language models, it prioritizes speed, privacy, and ease of use.
+Powered by on-device voice recognition (whisper) and on device Large Language Models (Llama), it prioritizes speed, privacy, and ease of use.

 ---

 ## 🎯 Key Features

-- **🎤 Voice-to-Email**: Convert natural speech into professionally formatted emails.
+- **🎤 Voice-to-Email**: Convert natural speech into professionally or friendly formatted emails.
 - **🔒 Local Processing**: All data stays on your device, ensuring privacy and compliance with regulated industries.
 - **🌐 Multilingual Support**: Compose emails in multiple languages with context-aware tone matching.
 - **📥 Broad Compatibility**: Seamlessly integrates with any email service.